Ms-Bean/CS490-frontend/README.md

 # CS490-frontend
 ## A front end for the CS 490 project

-By default, this branch uses the backend server hosted on heroku.
+By default, this frontend uses the backend hosted on heroku.
 This should still work, as I have the backend server deployed to heroku right now.

-However, if you want to use the locally hosted server on port 3500, this bash script will replace all the URL's of the server deployed to heroku with localhost.
+However, if you want to use the backend locally hosted server on port 3500, this bash script will replace all the heroku URLs with localhost.

 ```bash
 chmod 777 switch_to_local.sh